-If you are looking for an affordable outdoor trampoline with basketball hoop, trust us- this one has got you covered.
+If you are looking for an affordable and safe outdoor trampoline with basketball hoop, trust us- this one has got you covered.
 This model is available in 3 sizes; 12ft, 14ft, and 15ft and you can also get it without the hoop if you don’t find it necessary.
 Regardless of your choice, your trampoline will sport the features that we’ll list here.

 This model features 6 ‘W’ shaped legs each with 2 contact points that make it even more stable than the Kangaroo Hoppers above.
 The steel frames have been fully galvanized for years of durability besides giving them a good appeal.

 The most interesting bit about this trampoline, however, is the 375 weight limit– it’s German, remember?
 Usually, such a high weight capacity will allow a couple of children to hop onto the mat at a go or an adult plus 2 kids.

 To eliminate all your doubts appertaining safety, the jumping mat is a Polypropylene that has been high- pressure tested to pass TUV’s safety and durability requirements.
 On the same note, this mat is held in place by 96 galvanized springs that give it a good amount of bounce as most buyers affirm.

 Still, on the subject of safety, the safety net enclosure is actually connected to the mat to get the padded springs out of the way.
 This net again has a concave craftsmanship that further directs the jumper towards the center and away from the springs in case of a mis-jump.